sacaia/GreenCity/README.md

-# projetoPratica2
+# GreenCity
-um jogo educativo (ecologico no caso) para crianças de 8 a 12 anos
+An ecologic educational game for children around 8 to 12 years :city_sunrise::deciduous_tree: